 I’ve found that if I get busy and don’t have many opportunities to practice street photography for a long time, it feels like my skills suffer some, and it takes some adjusting to get back into the swing of things.
 If you always have a camera on you, though, you have both the opportunity to get some great photos while going through your day-to-day life, and you keep your skills sharp.

 My favorite camera to have with me at all times is the Ricoh GR III.
 It’s pocket-sized, so it’s easy to take with you everywhere, and it has incredible image quality for a camera of its size.
 I have other cameras for other purposes, but I’ll probably always have the most up-to-date Ricoh GR camera, as it’s such an excellent and small tool that you can have with you at all times.

 19) Wear Comfortable Walking Shoes

 Street photography involves a lot of walking, so it makes sense to find the most comfortable brand of shoes for you and stick with them.
 You really start to feel the weight on your feet after you’ve been out on the street for a few hours.
 Good shoes will let you stay out a bit longer and will, of course, be better for your feet and back in the long run.

 20) Start Off With Short Street Photography Sessions

 When you’re just starting out with street photography, it can be nice to plan on just shooting for a short period, such as 30 minutes to an hour.
 This can help you face your fears of photographing people in the streets because you have in the back of your mind that you’ll be done soon.

-It just gives you some peace of mind knowing that you’re not “stuck” photographing, and it can make you more productive during those sessions.
+This is the most comforting of my street photography tips because it just gives you some peace of mind knowing that you’re not “stuck” photographing, and it can make you more productive during those sessions.